Photography by Corine Janeau

 Lunattack also collaborates with the cover band "Helden" in Toulouse performing and singing live classic rock covers.

 Lunattack allows helplessness, anger and disappointment to sweep comfortably through her stories while moments of joy and love take on power and depth.
 The stories of her own family, friends and encounters, establish a counterweight to forced collective narratives, undiscussed political correctness and the ignorance of inherited pain.
 Understanding allows ecstasy to enter the heart as it acknowledges and overcomes even the darkest abysm.

-Duchow’s exploration is heavily influenced by the invisible and lasting weight passed on to german grandchildren of the Second World War as she begins to understand her own generation.
+Duchow’s exploration is also heavily influenced by the invisible and lasting weight passed on to German grandchildren of the Second World War as she begins to understand her own generation.

 Barbara Duchow has travelled a lot in her life.
 As a seeker, lover, fugitive, soulsister, artist, teacher and coach.
 She has always been confronted with the necessity to acquaint herself with the unspoken.
 This gave birth to a specific artistic language relating self-story to the foreign story and the distant to the intimate.
 The intrinsic charm of this special language lies in the distinct, weighted and poetic atmosphere created by Duchows voice.
 Each listening avoids decisiveness as the listener’s own story finds its place joining the shine of a hiker between worlds.

 Text by Claudia Fischer

 Rock has always brought something wild, a kind of drive or primal force to the people.
 Gabrielle Roth once called rock stars “modern city shamans”.
 With my music I take ritual ceremonies, as we know it from ancient cultures, and bring it into the present time by transforming them into a concert.